 By the end of three days you'll feel reenergized and inspired to imagine a better future in health and medicine.

-TEDMED will provide complimentary transportation between the listed event hotels, the Kennedy Center and Wednesday's evening Celebration.
+In Washington, DC TEDMED will provide complimentary transportation between the listed event hotels, the TEDMED Event and evening celebrations.
 The Kennedy Center also has a shuttle bus from the Foggy Bottom Metro Station that runs every 15 minutes.
 A transportation schedule will be available before the start of the conference.

 For suggestions on transportation to and from airports, please refer to "Plan Your Travel", above.